 Program Introduction

-Since 2002, the National Institute of American History & Democracy (NIAHD) has operated as an innovative partnership between William & Mary and the Colonial Williamsburg Foundation.
-NIAHD’s certificate program in Material Culture & Public History is open to William & Mary undergraduates as well as visiting students from other colleges and universities.
-Visiting students may apply to spend either 1 or 2 semesters in residence before, during, or after completing their undergraduate degree.
-Over 390 students have participated in this program in the last twenty years, and 12 members of William & Mary’s class of 2022 earned the NIAHD certificate.
+Established in 2002, the National Institute of American History & Democracy (NIAHD) is an innovative partnership between William & Mary and the Colonial Williamsburg Foundation.
+NIAHD’s certificate Program in Material Culture & Public History is open to William & Mary undergraduates and visiting students who can take NIAHD classes before, during, or after completing their undergraduate degree.
+Students complete coursework in Public History, a Field School, and an internship.
+Courses are taught by NIAHD staff, and professionals from the fields of architectural history, archaeology, museums, and preservation.
+NIAHD specializes in the hands-on, experiential study of history.
+Over 400 students have participated in this program.

 Degrees Offered